 How to Serve Cowboy Butter

-Cowboy butter for steak is perfection, though it also shines with anything off the grill, like grilled chicken, shrimp, or vegetables.
-Serve it melted, cold, or room temperature.
+Cowboy butter for steak is perfection, though it also shines with anything off the grill, like grilled chicken, seafood, or vegetables.
+Serve it melted, cold, or at room temperature.

 Try it over my grilled London boil recipe, this ancho crusted porterhouse steak, or blackened chicken.